 The University of Tulsa is a private, independent research university featuring personalized study in business, natural science, technology, engineering, math, health sciences, the fine and performing arts, and the humanities.

 TU’s four undergraduate colleges—Arts & Sciences, Business, Engineering & Natural Sciences, and Health Sciences—emphasize professional preparation in a traditional liberal arts context, while the Graduate School and College of Law offer study at the master’s and doctoral levels.
-More than 90% of first-year TU students receive some form of financial aid, and more than 96% of 2014 graduates accepted jobs or enrolled in graduate school within six months of graduation.
+More than 90% of first-year TU students receive some form of financial aid, and 93% of 2015 graduates accepted jobs or enrolled in graduate school within six months of graduation.

 The academic environment at TU emphasizes individual challenge and faculty mentoring.
 The result of this rich formula is evident each spring.
 TU students receive more nationally competitive awards than all other Oklahoma universities combined, including Udall and National Science Foundation Graduate Fellowships; Goldwater, Truman, and British Marshall Scholarships; and prestigious Fulbright Grants.

 With more than 160 student organizations, TU offers ample extracurricular opportunities such as intramural sports, special-interest clubs, academic and pre-professional organizations, national fraternities and sororities, and religious groups.
-TU’s True Blue Neighbors program helps campus give back to the community through several organizations.
-Last year alone, 2,679 TU students, faculty, and staff volunteered 58,309 hours to make the City of Tulsa an even better place to live and study.
+TU’s True Blue Neighbors program gives back to the community through several organizations.
+Last year alone, TU students, faculty, and staff volunteered 70,000+ hours to make the city of Tulsa an even better place to live and study.